alexreardon/memoize-one/README.md

 try {
   memoized('first message');
-  // underlying function is called again
   // console.log => 'first message'
-} catch (e) {
+  // even though the arguments are the same the result function was called again } catch (e) {
   secondError = e;
 }